khadas/krescue/docs/README-AltLinux-install.example.md

 + download sd/usb image https://dl.khadas.com/Firmware/Krescue/system/
 for your device and bootup Krescue

-## Preparation
+## Preparation notes

-NOTE: device must connected to internet via ethernet or wifi
++ device must connected to internet via ethernet or wifi
-NOTE: ethernet will be auto connected if cable already was plugged
++ ethernet will be auto connected if cable already was plugged

 ## WIFI configuration

-if u stay already in shell exec `krescue`
+if u stay already in shell exec `krescue` or `exit` to back into krescue menu

 + krescue main menu -> network -> wifi -> connect /select

-## goto Krescue shell
+## manual install Alt-Lihux into eMMC from shell

-manual install Alt-Lihux into eMMC from shell
++ krescue main menu -> shell

 ```
 # create partitions